Australian Service Excellence Standards accreditation for homelessness providers

 For those undertaking ASES

 There are nine assessment bodies certified to accredit against ASES, each certified for other accreditations and with different cost structures and office locations.
-Providers should contact assessors directly to discuss their accreditation needs.
+Providers are encouraged to contact assessors directly to discuss their accreditation needs.
 Contact details are available on the ASES website.

 The Department of Human Services South Australia (the ASES owners) has produced the How to choose an ASES external assessor guide to help organisations know what to consider when choosing an external assessor.